 Only those students who qualify for Special Education Resource services take Resource classes.
-Resource classes are offered in the core areas of Language Arts and Math.
-Students with IEP goals for social skills, study skills, executive functioning skills, behavior skills, etc, will have these services addressed in a Resource class.
-Students in other areas, also known as Related Services, such as Speech, Communication, Occupational Therapy, Physical Therapy, etc., will have these services addressed with Related Service Professionals.
+Resource classes are offered in the areas of Language Arts and Math.
+Students with IEP goals for social skills and/or study skills will have these services addressed in a Resource class.
 Both Language Arts and Math offer an applied class, teaching all the grade level standards, but with smaller class sizes and additional support in order to prepare them for a more inclusive educational setting.
-Enrollment in a Special Education Applied Class or the corresponding General Education class will be determined by the IEP team.
+In addition, students with IEPs will be enrolled in a lab class associated with the academic core goals on their IEP.
+Enrollment in an applied class or the corresponding general education class will be determined by the IEP team.